How the Decision Control OS Governs GTM Execution Under Uncertainty

 • and real-time environmental awareness.

-Most copilots operate transactionally.
+Most copilots operate transactionaly.

 They answer questions moment by moment but lack: